fluentglobe/game-prototype/connect-dots/README.md

 After the delay the user must tap or move to the next number.

+With the showNumber flag the word for the digit is shown while spoken and hidden when tapped.

+In free mode no number is spoken initially, but when a digit is hit it is spoken.

 ### Technically

 The game is initialised in an element.
 Pixi is used to draw and manipulate the game area.
 The game element is left hidden until it starts.
 The start function supplies the parameters for the game run.

 A single sound file is passed to the game when creating the game.
 The pronunciation of numbers is in a single file loaded by the game.
 Each number speak is on a 2 second boundary.
 So the number Zero is at 0 seconds, number One is at 2 seconds, number 100 is at 202 seconds.